JoshMermel/JoshMermel.github.io/_posts/2022-12-20-bandaged-cube-diameter.md

 I was quite surprised to see how small the graph for this configuration is.
 It has just 3780 vertices.
-Some configurations have over 20x as many vertices and yet have dramatically smaller diameters!
+Some configurations have over 20x as many vertices and yet have dramatically smaller diameters! (note: it's still large enough to lag bandaged-cube-explorer.
+In this blog post, I'll only deeplink to graphs that are small enough to render nicely on mobile).

 At first, I found the bandaged white center on this cube a little unsatisfying, because my usual tools for playing with bandaged 3x3x3 puzzles (a cubetwist bandaged kit or the [Magic Cube app](https://play.google.com/store/apps/details?id=org.distorted.magic)) both can't handle that.
 Then I checked the diameter of this configuration with the white center unlocked and found that it does not change!